SilverCrow2323/Dolphin-Core-for-MuOS/README.md

 A special thanks to **duncanyoyo** and other Discord members who helped with the transition to the new muOS core structure.

----

-> ℹ️ **IMPORTANT DISCLAIMER & COMMUNITY ACKNOWLEDGMENT**
-> This repository is **not** an original core built from scratch.
-Full credit for porting and pioneering GameCube/Wii emulation on muOS goes to the **original community developers**.
-This project represents a **fine-tuning, optimization, and repository management effort** built directly upon their foundation.

-## 📜 License

-This project is open-source and licensed under the **MIT License**.

----

 ## 🔗 Links

 - [GitHub Repository](https://github.com/SilverCrow2323/Dolphin-Core-for-MuOS)